AngShiYa/cs3219-d3/README.md

 <em>Figure 1: Top 10 Authors for Venue arXiv based on publications made across all available years </em>
 </p>

 Barchart was chosen for this task because it is useful for displaying comparative and ordinal data.
-Since there are quite a few number of authors to visualise, we have decided to use horizontal bars which works well with the top down reading pattern of the human eyes.
+Since there are quite a few number of authors to visualize, we have decided to use horizontal bars which works well with the top down reading pattern of the human eyes.
 The top down flow also makes it easier to convey ordered data, which in this case the longer bars are displayed on top of the shorter ones.

 ### Task 2 - Top 5 Papers for Venue arXiv